 10. Eisav was known as "the red one" and this may have been due to the color of his hair rather than his complexion.
 Red hair is traditionally a sign of vampirism.

 It's an ingenious explanation, no?
-I'm not revealing where I saw this explanation, because the interesting question to consider is this: How would your evaluation of this explanation differ depending on whether it was said by a thirteenth-century Rishon from Northern France, an eighteenth-century Acharon, a contemporary Gadol, or a regular Joe of today?
+I'm not revealing where I saw this idea, because the interesting question to consider is this: How would your evaluation of this explanation differ depending on whether it was said by a thirteenth-century Rishon from Northern France, an eighteenth-century Acharon, a contemporary Gadol, or a regular Joe of today?